alexiachm/Algorithms-project/README.md

 ## Description:
 Startup Tracker is a user-friendly app designed to help small startups and businesses effectively track their inventory levels, profits, and revenues.
 It's tailored for businesses that are just starting and don't have the resources for complex inventory management systems.
 Startup tracker is meant to allow small businesses to manage their  inventory and gain insights into financial performance, making it simpler to run businesses efficiently.

-## Balsamiq app
+## Balsamiq App
-A balsamiq app that uses templates and reads data to create our interface for our app algorithms.
+We used balsamiq app which uses templates and reads data to create our interface for our app algorithms.
 </table>
   </tr>
     </td>